-Any inability by us or our customers to raise the funds necessary to finance our projects, or any inability by us to expand our revolving credit facility if necessary, could materially harm our business, financial condition and operating results.
+Any inability by us or our customers to raise the funds necessary to finance our projects could materially harm our business, financial condition and operating results.

 Our operating results may fluctuate significantly from quarter to quarter and may fall below expectations in any particular fiscal quarter.